-We hope you have had a wonderful break over the Christmas period and that you are as excited as us about the term ahead.
+We hope you have had a wonderful break over the summer period and that you are as excited as us about the term ahead.

-We have a busy term planned for Mathematics where we will be investigating use of our operations and fractions through adding, subtracting, multiplying and dividing, whilst reasoning and working with a wide variety of resources.
+We have a busy term planned for Mathematics where we will be investigating place value through estimating, ordering, adding and subtracting numbers whilst reasoning and working with a wide variety of resources.

 Building Learning Powers